 Such an approach provides a "chain of protective factors," which promotes resilience and provides a direction that leads the youth away from the pattern of exploitation.
+65 raising awareness, contacting people, providing means to change behavior and gathering support for harm reduction work.

-HARM REDUCTION CONSISTS OF FOUR PRIMARY COMPONENTS:
+HARM REDUCTION CONSISTS OF FOUR PRIMARY COMPONENTS: 66